-Your selling dealer is responsible for servicing your recreation vehicle before delivery, and has an interest in your continued satisfaction.
+Your selling dealer is responsible for servicing your recreational vehicle before delivery, and has an interest in your continued satisfaction.
 We recommend your dealer perform all inspection, warranty and maintenance services.
 Some dealers may be authorized service centers for those OEMs whose products are warranted separately and excluded from the Limited Warranty.

-OBTAINING SERVICE AT STARCRAFT
+OBTAINING SERVICE AT OUR CUSTOMER SERVICE FACILITY

-Should your RV be in need of service, and your dealer recommend that the repairs be made at the Starcraft Factory Service Center, your RV may be returned to us with the following guidelines\:
+Should your recreation vehicle be in need of service, and your dealer recommends that the repairs be made at our Customer Service facility, your recreation vehicle may be returned to us with the following guidelines\:

-- □ You or your dealer must make a confirmed appointment a minimum of 60 days prior to dropping off your RV at the Starcraft Factory Service Center. - □ The holding tanks must be emptied and rinsed.
-We have a dumping station available for customer use. - □ The propane system and all electrical systems must be shut down and turned off.
-We are not responsible for discharged batteries or propane tanks. - During the appropriate season, please ensure your RV is winterized. - □ Unless prior approval has been obtained from the Starcraft Factory Service Center, all personal items must be removed from the area where you are requesting service repair and the refrigerator emptied.
-We are not responsible for loss of food items. - □ All transportation costs are the responsibility of the owner.
+- □ You or your dealer must make a confirmed appointment 60 days prior to dropping off the recreation vehicle at our Customer Service facility. □ The holding tanks must be emptied and rinsed.
+We have a dumping station available - for customer use.

+The propane system (if so equipped) and all electrical systems must be shut down and turned off.
+We are not responsible for discharged batteries or propane tanks. - During the appropriate season, please ensure the RV has been winterized. - ☐ Unless prior approval has been obtained from our Customer Service facility, all personal items must be removed from the area where you are requesting service repair and the refrigerator emptied.
+We are not responsible for loss of food items. - ☐ All transportation costs are the responsibility of the owner.
 You may need to arrange for alternative accommodations for some types of repairs.
-Please be prepared accordingly
+Please be prepared accordingly.